Your closing FAQ

 Who will be handling my file?

 Every file is handled by a friendly and experienced closing coordinator.
 This person will be your contact throughout the process.
 Once your file has been set up in our office, your coordinator will reach out to you via telephone and email with information and helpful tips to make your closing go as smoothly as possible.
+Protecting you and your personal information is of paramount importance to us.
+Therefore, one of the many things we do to protect you is have you set up a secure account through Qualia, our closing software, in order to communicate securely about your closing transaction.
+When we communicate through this portal no information ever leaves the site.
+An additional benefit of using Qualia is that you can log in through the Qualia App and find out the status of your closing at anytime.
 We will keep you informed of each step along the way!

 What do I need to bring to closing?